KM-RoBoTa/KMR_dxl/docs/markdown_sources/mainpage.md

 - How to [setup](#setup)
 - How to [use](#how-to-use)

-## Use rights, credentials...?
+## About

+KM-RoBoTa sarl's KMR_dxl library to facilitate Dynamixel control.

+### Authors
+Library written by Katarina Lichardova: katarina.lichardova@km-robota.com

+based on code from:
+- Laura Paez: laura.paez@km-robota.com
+- Kamilo Melo: kamilo.melo@km-robota.com

+### Copyright
+Copyright 2021-2023, Laura Paez Coy and Kamilo Melo. \n This code is under MIT licence: https://opensource.org/licenses/MIT

 ## Not yet implemented
-Currently only contains control values for MX64-AR.
+Currently only contains control values for MX64-R.